aspose-diagram/Aspose.Diagram-Documentation/java/developer-guide/working-with-shapes/group-convert-and-verify-shapes/_index.md

 #### **Verification of Shape in the Group of Shapes Programming Sample**
 The following piece of code verifies whether the shape is in a group shape.

-{{< gist "aspose-diagram" "92a05cb833bad6d60de2968c96b40ee4" "Examples-src-main-java-com-aspose-diagram-examples-Shapes-VerifyShapeIsInGroup-VerifyShapeIsInGroup.java" >}}
+{{< gist "aspose-diagram-gists" "a970e3b0531843f718d7f46abf12d56a" "Examples-src-main-java-com-aspose-diagram-examples-Shapes-VerifyShapeIsInGroup-VerifyShapeIsInGroup.java" >}}

 {{% alert color="primary" %}}